 Certain foot and ankle conditions can usually be addressed with conservative care (plantar fasciitis, stress fractures) but others might require surgical intervention.
 Although it is our hope to treat every patient without resorting to surgery, sometimes – such as when we correct hammertoes – this is simply not possible.

 When it comes to hammertoe surgery, Southern Oregon Foot & Ankle has the team you want to perform your procedure with over 27 years of experience.
-Dr. Merrill and Dr. Kamery are skilled, and ready to restore your toe back to its normal positioning.
+Dr. Merrill is skilled and ready to restore your toe back to its normal positioning.
 This website will help you understand more about the condition and procedure, so you will be able to make an informed decision regarding your healthcare.

 Hammertoe, Mallet Toe, and Claw Toe Conditions